abhishekarya1/Hash-Define-myNotes/content/spring-boot/interview.md

 }

 // ensure proper component scan in Spring so that our custom bean is picked up
-// our custom bean will override the original bean from the JAR if it has the same type (since its defined in a configuration class)
+// our custom bean will override the original bean from the JAR if it has the same name (since its defined in a configuration class)
 ```

 ## Microservices